LMPD Rebrand

 From that foundation, I contributed to brand development, wrote campaign copy, and helped develop creative direction including moodboards and campaign concepts.
 The brand appeared on print and digital billboards across the city, and anchored a video called “We Are Louisville” that ran on local TV and streaming.

-Since the new brand and associated campaigns launched, LMPD has seen applications rise to their highest levels in over two years, and one of their upcoming academy classes is the largest since 2020.
-Beyond the numbers, multiple people within the organization have told us how much the rebrand means to officers, giving them a new sense of purpose and pride in their daily work.
+Since the launch of the new brand campaign, LMPD has seen applications rise to their highest levels in over two years, and one of their upcoming academy classes is the largest since 2020.
+Beyond the numbers, the best feedback I received was from Rebecca Grignon of the LMPD Foundation, who said that now officers can hold their heads higher.